18F/charlie/README.md

-# Charlie - 18F's Hubot
+# Charlie - 18F's Plastic Pal That's Fun to Be With

-This is a version of GitHub's chat bot, [Hubot](https://hubot.github.com/).
-Hubot's pretty cool.
+A Slack app bot used within 18F for fun and work.

 ## What all it can do